xwang438/SLDA/SLDA/readme.txt

 2, The main funciton is in SLDA/src/impl/app.java

-3, imagesmall is a small image set contains only 60 images for test. image_200 is a image set contains 200 images for test and used for demo. image_500 contains 500 images for test.
+3, imagesmall is a small image set contains 110 images for test. image_200 is a image set contains 200 images for test and used for demo. image_500 contains 500 images for test.
 It will run for a very long time